czhangy/UCLA-Core/Upper-Divs/CS-111/notes.md

       - This is caused by dependencies, e.g. a high priority depends a low priority
     - One solution is priority inheritance
       - Inherit the highest priority of the waiting processes
-      - Chain together multiple inheritences if needed
+      - Chain together multiple inheritances if needed
       - Revert back to the original priority after dependency
   - A Foreground Process Can Receive User Input, Background Cannot
     - Unix background process when: process group ID differs from its terminal group ID